wasp-lang/wasp/web/blog/2022-06-24-ML-code-gen-vs-coding-by-hand-future.md

 <ImgWithCaption
     alt="Devs still need to maintain generated code" source="img/always-has-been-copilot.png"
-    caption="PM shrieking indiscernibly in the corner (”firing up Jira to revert all the cut estimates”)" />
+/>

-Although ML code generation helps with getting the initial code written, it cannot do much beyond that - if that code is to be maintained and changed in the future (and if anyone uses it, it is), the developer still needs to fully own and understand it.
+Although ML code generation helps with getting the initial code written, it cannot do much beyond that - if that code is to be maintained and changed in the future (and if anyone uses the product, it is), the developer still needs to fully own and understand it.

 Imagine all we had was an assembly language, but IDE completion worked really well for it, and you could say “implement a function that sorts an array, ascending” and it would produce the required code perfectly.
-Would that still be something you’d like to return to in the future when you need to change your sort to descending 😅 ?
+Would that still be something you’d like to return to in the future once you need to change your sort to descending 😅 ?

 In other words, it means Copilot and similar solutions do not reduce the code complexity nor the amount of knowledge required to build features, they just help write the initial code faster, and bring the knowledge/examples closer to the code (which is really helpful).
 If a developer accepts the generated code blindly, they are just creating tech debt and pushing it forward.